kamalesh-2003/kamalesh-2003/README.md

 ## Hello there 👋 I'm Kamalesh!

 Welcome to my GitHub profile!
-I'm a Junior at Arizona State University pursuing a major in **Computer Science**
+I'm a Senior at Arizona State University pursuing a major in **Computer Science**

 ### I am currently learning full stack web and mobile development.